approvals/Approvals.NodeJS/readme.md

   // and must have the following interface
   {

+    // this is used in exception reporting etc. Just give it a name :)
+    name: string;

     // This is used to determine if the reporter can report on the specified file
     // EX: an image differ vs a txt differ... canReportOn(receivedFilePath: string): boolean;